wix/stylable/packages/stylable.io/docs/references/variables.md

 ```

 #### stArray
-Use the `stArray` function to provide an interface similar to an array so you can group variables by context and retrieve them by their index.
+Use the `stArray` function to provide an interface which is similar to an array.
+This enables you to group variables by context and retrieve them by their index.

-When using the `stArray` function, the array value is zero-based and comma separated.
+Its definition is comprised of values that are zero-based and comma separated.

 ```css
 :vars {